hectorfortuno2/iGo/README.md

 ## Requirements

 This project requires a series of Python libraries to be installed so that it can run with no errors.
-You can actually downloaded all necessary libraries running command `pip install -r requirements.txt` or `pip3 install -r requirements.txt`, in your terminal, in the `requirements.txt` file directory.
+You can actually download all necessary libraries running command `pip install -r requirements.txt` or `pip3 install -r requirements.txt`, in your terminal, in the `requirements.txt` file directory.

 ## iGo Python module